 Discharge Safety Checklist

-The child who presents as suspected or proven abuse may only go home, if ADHB can answer "YES" to all of the following:
+If you suspect CAN, the child should only leave hospital if ADHB can answer "YES" to all of the following:

 |Is the child safe at home?||Yes||No|